Browser Audio Enhancer

 Frequently asked questions

-Does Hearably work on every website?
+Does Hearably work on all websites?

 How is Hearably different from system-wide audio tools like Boom 3D or Equalizer APO?